-According to 45 CFR §46.107, New Mexico Tech's IRB must be composed of at least five people of diverse backgrounds (including culture backgrounds, gender and racial) who have sufficient maturity, experience, and competency to ensure that the IRB will be able to discharge its responsibilities and that its determinations will be accorded respect by faculty and staff researchers, as well as the community served by Tech.
+According to 45 CFR §46.107(a), New Mexico Tech's IRB must be composed of at least five people of diverse backgrounds (including culture backgrounds, gender and racial) who have sufficient maturity, experience, and competency to ensure that the IRB will be able to discharge its responsibilities and that its determinations will be accorded respect by faculty and staff researchers, as well as the community served by Tech.

 The IRB shall include at least one member whose primary concerns are in scientific areas and at least one member whose primary concerns are in nonscientific areas.
+[45 CFR § 46.107(b)]

-The IRB shall include at least one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person who is affiliated with the institution.
+The IRB shall include at least one member who is not otherwise affiliated with Tech and who is not part of the immediate family of a person affiliated with Tech.
+[45 CFR § 46.107(c)]

-The Vice President for Research will recommend certain persons to be appointed to the IRB.
-The President of New Mexico Tech will hold final responsibility for appointing members to the IRB.
-In addition to the regular Board members, an IRB Administrator will be appointed by the Vice President for Research.
-The responsibilities of the IRB Administrator are described in more detail in Section III.B of this policy.
+Tech's Vice President for Research will recommend certain persons to be appointed to the IRB.
+The President of New Mexico Tech has final responsibility for appointing members to the IRB.
+In addition to the regular Board members, an IRB Administrator will be appointed by Tech's Vice President for Research.
+The responsibilities of the IRB Administrator are described in more detail in Section III.B of this Policy.

-The IRB itself will select and appoint one member to serve as IRB Chair at its inaugural meeting.
+At its inaugural meeting, Tech's IRB will select and appoint one member to serve as IRB Chair.
 The Chair will serve for a period of one year, at which time another Chair will be appointed, if so desired by the majority of the IRB members.
 Any member of the IRB shall recuse himself or herself from voting or otherwise participating in decision-making regarding any matter in which he or she has a commercial or pecuniary interest or is an investigator or experimenter.

-3. Conflict of Interest (COI)
+3. Conflict of Interest (CIO)